 Car Accident Pain and Suffering Damages

-Someone else's actions resulted in a car accident that left you injured.
-Along with hospital bills and vehicle repair costs, you may be entitled to compensation for the pain and suffering you've experienced as a result of the incident.
-However, the amount that can be recovered can vary greatly depending on the jurisdiction where your accident happened and the facts of the case.
-Read on to learn more about how car accident pain and suffering damages work.
+Someone else caused a car accident that left you injured.
+Along with hospital bills and vehicle repair costs, you might be entitled to compensation for the pain and suffering you've experienced as a result of the crash.

 Different Kinds of Damages

 In many jurisdictions, the damages that arise from an injury suit are separated into two categories: special damages and general damages.
-Special damages are damages associated with specific economic harm, such as the loss of wages due to missed work, damage to your vehicle or other property, and medical expenses.
-General damages, on the other hand, cover "noneconomic damages" such as:
+Special damages are associated with specific economic harm.
+This could mean the loss of wages due to missed work, damage to your vehicle or other property, and medical expenses.
+General damages, on the other hand, cover the below types of "noneconomic damages:"